Sightline Payments Review

 Integration Assessment

 Three distribution paths, all partnership-driven.
-Path one: through a casino management system — IGT ADVANTAGE, Konami SYNKROS, Aristocrat Oasis 360, or Light & Wonder.
-If your property runs on one of those, the CMS exposes Play+ as a cashless wagering account hook and integration cost is configuration-level after the regulator approves.
-Path two: through Paysafe's Payments API where Play+ is a hosted-page payment instrument.
-Paysafe's developer docs are at developer.paysafe.com/en/api-docs/payments-api/add-payment-methods/play-sightline — operators can either embed the Play+ hosted page or redirect to it.
-Path three: a direct Sightline partnership integration for large operators (FanDuel, DraftKings, BetMGM, Caesars) where the operator's existing cashier surfaces Play+ as a branded deposit method.
-There is no fourth path — no self-serve API key flow, no public developer portal, no GitHub.
+The first runs through a casino management system (IGT ADVANTAGE, Konami SYNKROS, Aristocrat Oasis 360, or Light & Wonder), where if your property runs on one of those the CMS exposes Play+ as a cashless wagering account hook and integration cost is configuration-level after the regulator approves.
+The second runs through Paysafe's Payments API, where Play+ is a hosted-page payment instrument and Paysafe's developer docs (at developer.paysafe.com/en/api-docs/payments-api/add-payment-methods/play-sightline) let operators either embed the Play+ hosted page or redirect to it.
+The third is a direct Sightline partnership integration for large operators (FanDuel, DraftKings, BetMGM, Caesars), where the operator's existing cashier surfaces Play+ as a branded deposit method.
+There is no fourth path, no self-serve API key flow, no public developer portal and no GitHub.
 The minimum onboarding window is 8 weeks even for the fastest gateway-only path, and 4 months is typical for a full CMS deployment with regulator sign-off.

 Risk & Compliance